 Shirts were not necessary in the Tunica culture, but men and women both wore mantles in cooler weather.

-The Tunicas also wore moccasins on their feet.
+Like most Native Americans, the Tunicas wore moccasins on their feet.

-The Tunicas didn't wear Plains Indian headdresses like the
+The Tunicas didn't wear a warrior headdress like the

 Sioux.
 Most of the time they went bare-headed, but Tunica warriors sometimes

 did wear a porcupine roach.
 Both men and women usually wore their hair long.

 The Tunicas didn't usually paint their faces, but they did decorate their bodies with

 traditional Indian tattoos.
 Both men and women wore tattoos in the Tunica tribe.

 Today, some Tunica people still wear moccasins, but they wear modern clothes like jeans instead of breechcloths... and they only wear roaches in their

 What was Tunica transportation like in the days before cars?
 Did they paddle canoes?

 Yes--the Tunica Indians carved dugout canoes from hollowed-out cypress logs.